qinwang/gitlab-ce/doc/development/documentation/workflow.md

   - Feature name
   - Feature overview/description
   - Feature use cases
+  - The documentation requirements for the developer working on the docs
+    - What new page, new subsection of an existing page, or other update to an existing page/subsection is needed.
+    - Just one page/section/update or multiple (perhaps there's an end user and admin change needing docs, or we need to update a previously recommended workflow, or we want to link the new feature from various places; consider and mention all ways documentation should be affected
+    - Suggested title of any page or subsection, if applicable
+  - Label the issue with Documentation (anything else?)

 2. Developer (dev): in the feature MR, add:
   - Feature name, overview/description, use cases from the feature issue
   - Tutorial: write how to use the feature, step by step, with no gaps.